Facilities & equipment

-A beautiful gallery space ideal for the exhibition of two and three dimensional artwork as well as multi-media including sound and video.
+Beautiful and airy gallery space ideal for the exhibition of two- and three-dimensional artwork as well as multi-media, including sound and video.
 Students are provided an opportunity to exhibit every year in our annual juried student exhibition and at the conclusion of the degree program with the senior thesis exhibition.

 275 feet of running wall space

-Via the internet computers located in the library students have access to our subscription to the Grove Online Dictionary of Art, the most comprehensive art database available which includes links to over 130,000 images and over 40,000 articles on the visual arts.
+Library computers provide access to our subscription to the Grove Online Dictionary of Art—the most comprehensive art database available—which includes links to more than 130,000 images and more than 40,000 articles on the visual arts.